WilliamBonvini/PolimiNotes/Database_2/notes.md

 a write $w_i(X)$ is said to be ***blind*** if it is not the last action of resource $X$ and the following action on $X$ is a write $w_j(X)$.

 ***VSR Property***
-each schedule $S \in VSR$ and $S\notin CSR$ has, in its conflict graph, cycles of arcs due to pairs of blind writes.
-These can be swapped without modifying the *reads-from* relationships.
+each schedule $S \in VSR$ and $S\notin CSR$ has, in its conflict graph, cycles of arcs due to *pairs* of blind writes.
+These can be swapped without modifying the *reads-from* and *final-writes* relationships.
 Once the graph is acyclic it is possible to find a serial schedule view-equivalent to the initial one.

 ***How to find out if a schedule is in VSR?***